top of page

 Life in Tūhaitara Coastal Park

-Tūhaitara Coastal Park features a diversity of ecosystems, encompassing fore and back dunes, exotic pine plantations, native coastal stands, and a coastal freshwater network comprising wetlands and Tūtapatu lagoon, which links to the Waimakariri and Ashley Rakahuri Braided Rivers via streams.
+Tūhaitara Coastal Park features a diversity of ecosystems, encompassing fore and back dunes, exotic pine plantations, native coastal stands, and a coastal freshwater network comprising wetlands and Tūtapatu lagoon, which links to the Waimakariri and Ashley Rakahuri braided rivers via streams.

 piwakawaka_edited.jpg